Yoursuperherobasu/BigData_Project_Machine_Learning-_for_Big_Data/README.md

 ## License / course use

 Academic project for **Machine Learning for Big Data**, IIT Jodhpur.
-M.Tech. in Data and Computational Sciences.
+M.Tech. in Data and Computational Sciences